 Time Frame

-RXC004 Monotherapy: Disease control rate (DCR) using each patients Best Overall Response (BOR) according to Response Evaluation Criteria in Solid Tumours, version 1.1 (RECIST 1.1)
+RXC004 Monotherapy (Arm A): Disease Control Rate (DCR) Using Each Patient's Best Overall Response (BOR) According to Response Evaluation Criteria in Solid Tumours, Version 1.1 (RECIST 1.1)

-To assess the anti-tumour activity of RXC004 monotherapy.
-DCR is defined as the proportion of patients with a BOR of either complete response (CR), partial response (PR) or stable disease (SD) for at least 16 weeks post baseline.
+The anti-tumour activity of RXC004 monotherapy was evaluated.
+DCR is defined as the percentage of patients with a BOR of either complete response (CR), partial response (PR) or stable disease (SD) for at least 16 weeks post baseline.

-To assess the anti-tumour activity of RXC004 +nivolumab.
-ORR is defined as the proportion of patients with a BOR of CR or PR, based on local investigator assessment, as defined in RECIST 1.1.
+The anti-tumour activity as a combination therapy of RXC004 +nivolumab was evaluated.
+ORR is defined as the percentage of patients with a BOR of CR or PR based on local investigator assessment, as defined in RECIST 1.1.

 Secondary Outcome Measures